enthought/ets/docs/source/eeps/eep-2.rst

 values that were added in their place.

 For backwards compatibility, there would be validators and notifiers written that implement the current behaviours.
-So the backwards comptaibile validators would hold references to the inner traits of the container to validate values and would also check that any length constraints were being maintained.
+So the backwards compatibile validators would hold references to the inner traits of the container to validate values and would also check that any length constraints were being maintained.
 The backwards compatible notifier would hold a weak reference